 Step 3.
 Research

-This is the main thing in the whole dissertation as its goal is to convert you from an average college-goer to a full-blown scholar.
+This is the main thing about the whole dissertation writing thing as its goal is to convert you from an average college-goer to a full-blown scholar.
 That means that the form of investigation here will differ from everything you had dealt with before in your studies.
 You need to collect data from credible sources that are related to the chosen field of study.
 Those can be primary or secondary, depending on the methodology you've chosen.
 This will help you come up with your research questions.
 Remember that the paper should include as many key facts and different points of view as necessary to uncover the research issues.
 Also, make notes within the examination process to make it easier to return to the sources when you need them in the writing phase.

 Step 4.
 Writing

 Now, when you collected a lot of data to base your paper on, you may start the writing stage.
 Keep in mind that you have to not only present the original result of your research on the topic but also do it in a clear, academically cogent, and logically structured manner.
 Such work more than any other academic task requires proper referencing and adhering to all academic standards concerning length, language, and style.